Advanced Usage

 clipkit <input> -c

-Output file with the suffix ‘.clipkit.complementary’
+Output file with the suffix ‘.clipkit.complement’

 Specifies the type of sequences in the input file.
 The default is auto-detection of sequence type.
 Valid options include aa or nt for amino acids and nucleotides.
 This argument is case insensitive.
 This matters for what characters are considered gaps.
 For amino acids, -, ?, *, and X are considered gaps.
 For nucleotide sequences, the same characters are considered gaps as well as N.